theolivenbaum/resin/README.md

 A string database, language model framework and HTTP API that you may use to:

 - store documents (in any format, JSON included out-of-the-box)
-- create embeddings/language model from text
+- create embeddings/language models from text
 - query a model in dynamic (structured) or natural language
 - get intents from utterances
 - build custom models in new vector spaces, based on previous models